-Located just two hours north of Albuquerque, Taos is a perfect getaway for the weekend with plenty of things to do.
+Located just about two hours north of Albuquerque, Taos is a perfect getaway for a winter weekend with plenty of things to do.
 Here are my top 5 things to do on a trip to Taos.

 The Gorge Bridge

 Located just outside of downtown Taos, this bridge stretches over the Rio Grande Gorge, and you can walk right on it and get a first hand look at this massive gash in the landscape.

 You can find some of the best skiing in the world in Taos Ski Valley, located about 20 minutes outside of downtown Taos.
 This side trip is well worth it, even if you don’t ski.
 Due to a recent influx of investments, there are plenty of new bars where you can grab a drink or snack, all while watching colorful skiers and snowboarders make their way down some of the steepest slopes in the country.
 If you are hungry, I recommend 192 in The Blake Hotel, where we had a salad and the duck poutine, and some fantastic, yet pricey, cocktails.

 Taos is home to a large population of artists, so there is no shortage of jewelry stores or art galleries to pop into here.
 I particularly enjoyed an antique shop which sold an alarming amount of medieval-looking medical equipment.
 Enjoy the window shopping before grabbing a bite to eat at one of the restaurants.